data-integration-toolkit/ditk/graph/completion/gae/readme.md

 ## Benchmarks

 The data set that can be used has been added in the folder test.
 The test data could not be presented in a text file because it is an adjacency matrix.
 This code needs 2 adjacency matrices.
+For this purpose, CORA files have been added.
+The outher files that could be used are citeseer and pubmed.
 Hence cannot use the the test sample as given common to the group.

 ## Run